Azure Batch best practices

 A compute node is an Azure virtual machine (VM) or cloud service VM that is dedicated to processing a portion of your application's workload.
 Follow these guidelines when working with nodes.

-As with other tasks, the node start task should be idempotent, as it will be rerun every time the node boots.
+As with other tasks, the node start task should be idempotent.
+Start tasks are rerun when the compute node restarts or when the Batch agent restarts.
 An idempotent task is simply one that produces a consistent result when run multiple times.

 Consider using isolated VM sizes for workloads with compliance or regulatory requirements.
 Supported isolated sizes in virtual machine configuration mode include